Validate configuration syntax and structure

 # Must be unique across all data collections

-# Used for referencing in joins and dashboards
+# Used for referencing in links and dashboards

 # Example: "gene_counts", "quality_metrics"